-4 Results
+6 Results

 This section presents an estimated exogenous dividend stream for model-based asset pricing implications.
-The first part (4.1) clarifies COVID-19 being a rare disaster and provides the estimation of the macro time-effect of COVID-19 (η_t^s) from 2013 to 2022, the time period over which exogenous dividend stream is estimated.
-The second step (4.2) quantifies the impact of financial resilience components.
-It also estimates the fixed-effects α and β_m s coefficients of macro economic contraction, $\hat{\eta}t^s$ and financial resilience components, $PC{it,m}$, respectively, and δ as heterogeneous effect of workplace resilience, $ln(\varphi_i)$, in dividend growth using the Restricted Maximum Likelihood method, REML, over 2013 - 2022.
+The first part (Subsection 6.1) clarifies that COVID-19 is a disaster and provides the estimation of the macro time-effect of COVID-19 ( $\eta_t^s$ ) from 2013 to 2022, the period over which exogenous dividend stream is estimated.
+The second step (Subsection 6.2) quantifies the impact of financial resilience components.
+It also estimates the dividend growth (Equation 8) as well as the fixed-effects $\alpha$ and $\beta_m$ s which are coefficients of macro economic contraction, $\hat{\eta}t^s$ and financial resilience components, $PC{it,m}$ , respectively, and $\delta$ as the heterogeneous effect of workplace resilience, $ln(\varphi_i)$ , using the Restricted Maximum Likelihood method, REML, over 2013 - 2022.

-4.1 Macroeconomic sensitivity to COVID-19 disaster
+6.1 Macroeconomic sensitivity to COVID-19 disaster

-In the proposed approach, the first step to characterize the effect of COVID-19 on dividend growth is to estimate the macro economic contraction due to COVID-19, as explained in Section 2.2.1.
+In the proposed approach, the first step is to estimate the macro economic contraction due to COVID-19 to control for the aggregate time effect, as explained in Subsection 4.2.3.
 Figure 4 shows the fitted two-regime Markov-Switching (MS) model for the monthly GDP of the United States from 1960 to 2022 and specifies the disaster regimes.
 This figure provides an opportunity to empirically prove that this pandemic was a disaster with significant macroeconomic consequences and exhibits the COVID-19 pandemic period as a disaster regime.
-Furthermore, according to Table 1, the estimated macro time-effect of COVID-19, $\hat{\eta}t^s$ is:
+Furthermore, according to Table 1, the estimation for controlling the macro timeeffect of COVID-19, $\hat{\eta}t^s$ can be obtained from: